Skip to content

 Wrong

-"You were supposed to finish by now."
+"You were supposed to have finish by now."

 Right